 One can look back to 2009 when home prices were at their lowest in years, this as a result of the general economic decline felt in most regions of the country.
-The housing market in Boston, Massachusetts has always held values much higher than the national median value, both for single family homes as well as condominiums.
-While average home values in the greater Boston area selling for just north of $300,000, they closed out 2017 around $600,000, doubling their value in just eight years.
-But for those who are thinking this indicates a bubble there’s a bigger difference in today’s environment that wasn’t in place leading up to 2009.
-Unless you’re a cash buyer you’ll need financing and lenders today don’t approve loan applications like they did some 10 years ago.
+The housing market in Boston, Massachusetts has always held values much higher than the national median value, both for single-family homes as well as condominiums.

-According to industry analysts, while the median home value for Boston topped $600,000 late last year, prices are expected to increase yet again in 2018 by about 5 percent.
-This on top of an 8.2 percent year-over-year increase from 2016 to 2017.
-Analysts are also still keeping a close eye on inventory for the coming year and into 2019.
+According to industry analysts, while the median home value for Boston topped $600,000 late last year, prices are expected to increase yet again by about 5 percent.
+This on top of an 8.2 percent year-over-year increase from 2018 to 2019.
+Analysts are also still keeping a close eye on inventory for the coming year and into 2020.
 A lack of inventory is still putting pressure on prices.
 However, more single-family homes, apartments and condos coming to the market will help keep prices from rising too fast, too soon.

 Interest rates will also create an impact.
 The Federal Reserve announced earlier this year that while no rate increase was announced last January the Fed did announce that we can expect three rate increases by the end of the year.
 When the Fed makes a rate move, higher or lower, historically the adjustment is made in 0.25% increments.
 That would mean rates would be higher by 0.75% by year end.
 But the Fed adjusts the cost of funds here in our economy without a direct impact on mortgage rates.